Schwarzam/Schwarzam/README.md

 * Database tools like splusdata python package
 * Scientific research on merging and interacting objects with Deep Learning.

-🌱 I’m currently learning ...
-* Programing a Raspberry pi with Machine Learning and Reinforcement Learning models interacting with sensors and cameras

 📫 How to reach me:
 gustavo.b.schwarz@gmail.com